dzenanr/dartling_gen/README.md

 Select bin/dartling_gen.dart.

-Right mouse button Run bin/dartling_gen.dart.
+Click on the right mouse button then Run bin/dartling_gen.dart.

 dartling_gen.dart console message:
 arguments are not entered properly in Run/Manage Launches of Dart Editor

-In the menu Run open Manage Launches.
+In the Run menu open Manage Launches.

-Select dartling_gen.dart the command-line launch.
+Select the dartling_gen.dart command-line launch.

 In the Script arguments enter the following four arguments: